yannisabel/orchestra/README.md

-# Orchestra Design System UI library
+# Orchestra Kit

+Orchestra kit is a library of components that follows Orchestra Design Systems principles to help building web interfaces with React.

 ## Install